backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 $$r_{be} = \texttt{f}(q)$$

-Differentiating this we can get velocity of end-effector position as a function of angles $$q$$
+Differentiating this we can get velocity of end-effector position as a function of angles vector $$q$$

 $$\dot{r}_{be} \approx  \frac{\partial \texttt{f}(q)}{\partial q} \dot{q} = \texttt{J} \dot{q}$$